Short Hop Pickup

 Also known as: picking a short hop, short-hop technique

-A short hop pickup is fielding a ground ball the instant after it bounces, catching it low and out in front with soft hands rather than waiting for it to rise to a more comfortable height.
+A short hop pickup is fielding a ball the instant after it strikes the dirt, taking it low and out in front with soft hands rather than waiting for it to rise to a more comfortable height.

-Practice the "glove down early" cue on every ground ball rep — get your glove to the ground before the ball bounces, not after, so you are always ready to attack rather than react.
+Practise the glove-down-early cue on every rep. This means get the glove to the ground before the ball lands, not after.
+As a result, you are always attacking rather than reacting.

 Example